gvwilson/sensibleadventures/nardica/nardica.md

 "Uh oh," Wales said softly.
 On the screen,
-a section of the sea ridge had come loose and was slipping slowly into the depths.
+a section of the sea ridge had started sliding slowly into the depths.
 Blue lightning flashed along the edges of the mudslide, bright lines connecting and spreading in a sudden spiderweb fracture.